Laziness: Psychology

 Laziness may reflect a lack of self-esteem, a lack of positive recognition by others, a lack of discipline stemming from low self-confidence, or a lack of interest in the activity or belief in its efficacy.
 Laziness may manifest as procrastination or vacillation.
-Studies of motivation suggest that laziness may be caused by a decreased level of motivation, which in turn can be caused by over-stimulation or excessive impulses or distractions.
+Studies of motivation suggest that laziness may be caused by a decreased level of motivation, lack of interest, and confidence which in turn can be caused by over-stimulation or excessive impulses or distractions.
 These increase the release of dopamine, a neurotransmitter responsible for reward and pleasure.
 The more dopamine that is released, the greater intolerance one has for valuing and accepting productive and rewarding action.
 This desensitization leads to dulling of the neural patterns and affects negatively the anterior insula of the brain responsible for risk perception.

-ADHD specialists say engaging in multiple activities can cause behavioral problems such as attention/focus failure or perfectionism and subsequently pessimism.
-In these circumstances laziness can manifest as a negative coping mechanism (aversion), the desire to avoid certain situations in the hopes of countering certain experiences and preconceived ill results.
-Lacanian thought says laziness is the "acting out" of archetypes from societal programming and negative child rearing practices.
+ADHD specialists say engaging in multiple activities can cause behavioral problems such as attention/focus failure, perfectionism, and pessimism.
+In these circumstances, laziness can manifest as a negative coping mechanism (aversion), the desire to avoid certain situations to counter certain experiences, and preconceived ill results.
+Lacanian thought says "laziness is the "acting out" of archetypes from societal programming and negative child-rearing practices."
 Thomas Goetz, University of Konstanz, Germany, and John Eastwood, York University, Canada, concur that aversive states such as laziness can be equally adaptive for making change and toxic if allowed to fester.
 An outlook found to be helpful in their studies is "being mindful and not looking for ways out of it, simultaneously to be also open to creative and active options if they should arise."
 They point out that a relentless engaging in activities without breaks can cause oscillations of failure, which may result in mental health issues.

 It has also been shown that laziness can render one apathetic to reactant mental health issues such as anger, anxiety, indifference, substance abuse, and depression.

 Related concepts

 Economics

 Economists have differing views of laziness.
-Frédéric Bastiat argues that idleness is the result of people focusing on the pleasant immediate effects of their actions rather than potentially negative long-term consequences.
+Frédéric Bastiat argues that idleness is the result of people focusing on the pleasant immediate effects of their actions rather than potentially more positive long-term consequences.
 Others note that humans seem to have a tendency to seek after leisure.
 Hal Cranmer writes, "For all these arguments against laziness, it is amazing we work so hard to achieve it.
 Even those hard-working Puritans were willing to break their backs every day in exchange for an eternity of lying around on a cloud and playing the harp.
 Every industry is trying to do its part to give its customers more leisure time."
 Ludwig von Mises writes, "The expenditure of labor is deemed painful.
 Not to work is considered a state of affairs more satisfactory than working.
 Leisure is, other things being equal, preferred to travail (work).
 People work only when they value the return of labor higher than the decrease in satisfaction brought about by the curtailment of leisure.
 To work involves disutility."